guess-who-haiku/guess-who-haiku/README.md

 ### Solve a Haiku Challenge

-All of the haikus that a user has been challenged to will appear on their `My Challenges` page, categorized as either `solved` or `unsolved`.
+All of the haikus that a user has been challenged to will appear on their `My Challenges` page, categorized as either solved or unsolved.
 When a user clicks on an unsolved haiku and accepts the challenge to solve it, they will be prompted to choose the haiku authors from a semi-randomized list of six characters.
 Their progress will be timed, and the sooner they solve the challenge correctly after accepting it, the more points they will receive for that haiku.

 ![solve-haiku](https://user-images.githubusercontent.com/55667998/75101666-c2cda800-5594-11ea-8d7f-af3d0c952c1e.gif)